Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Quantum dimer model (QDM) and the variational supersolid wave function

 The weights $W(\mathcal{C})$ are shown in Fig.~\ref{fig:honeycomb}.
-The red or blue colors represent the $w_{ab}=z$ and $w_{ab}=1-z$ weight for each dimer, respectively.
+The red or blue colors represent the $w_{ab}=z$ and $w_{ab}=1$ weight for each dimer, respectively. {The weight $z$ is found by minimizing the expectation value of $\expval{\mathcal{H}_{\text{eff}}}{\Psi}/\braket{\Psi}$.
+Indeed, this was done by the authors of ref. \cite{sen_variational_2008} where they found the minimum occurred for $z=0.9250$, we use this value in the following}.
 Since we are still summing over hard-core dimer coverings, we expect still flippable plaquettes to be present and in this way $\expval{b_i}{\Psi}\neq 0$.
 Now we would like to understand the excitations above this ground state; for this, we use the single-mode approximation (SMA).